 Credit history is an important attribute of a successful financial life.
 Hence, it is very important to know what exactly constitutes it and produces an impact on your credit score.
 There are several significant factors which are taken into account while calculating your credit score.
 1. Length of Credit History Creditors like when a credit history is established and maintained for a certain period of time.
-It gives them an opportunity to track your behavior in the course of time and understand the risks.
-So the faster you start building your credit history, the better outcomes you would achieve.
+It gives them an opportunity to track your behavior in the course of time and understand the risks so the faster you start building your credit history, the better outcomes you would achieve.
 It is highly recommended to start this process at the student age.
-Besides, it is very convenient because a lot of lenders and credit card providers offer special favorable conditions for students.
+Besides, it is very convenient because a lot of lenders and credit card providers offer specially favorable conditions for students.
 2. Quantity of Credit Lines If there are very few credit lines on your file, it is more difficult to predict your future payment performance and calculate all risks.
 Besides, if other lenders believed in you and gave you credit, it is a positive sign.
-There should be a reasonable quantity of credit lines sufficient to showcase your payment habits and convince future editors that you are a low risk client.
+There should be a reasonable quantity of credit lines sufficient to showcase your payment habits and convince future editors that you are a low-risk client.
 It is generally recommended to have 1-2 revolving accounts, a couple of installment accounts, one mortgage and auto loan.
 3. Credit Limits on Existing Credit Lines Higher limits on your credit lines indicate that other lenders have certain trust in you.
 Nowadays lenders are much more careful with credit and do not grant high credit lines or increase credit limits without significant financial prerequisites.
-It is a signal to the future lenders that you are trustworthy and [...]
+It is a signal to the future lenders that you are trustworthy and can [...]

 Divorce can be a complicated and nasty process causing many psychological, financial and other difficulties.
 And it also can ruin your credit history and lower your credit score!
 Using services of professional credit consultants can minimize the impact and put you back on the right track.
 One of the most common misconceptions associated with divorce is belief that if your ex- spouse does not pay on 24Lån.se joint credit lines, it does not affect you after divorce.
 Actually, it is not true and your ex- spouse's behavior may produce a very significant influence on your credit score.
 If you signed a loan application with your spouse and, thus, became a co-signor, it means you took an obligation to be responsible for this loan.
 This obligation is valid even after divorce and even if the court ruled out that your ex-spouse should pay off this particular loan.
 If your ex- spouse defaults, you are still liable for this credit line and lenders are legally authorized to go after you and your property.
 But good news is that you can place a special note (up to 100 words) on your credit report explaining your situation to the creditors.
 Besides, experienced credit professionals can help you overcome all possible difficulties and create a winning financial strategy restoring your credit history.